gauravjos/pluralsight_download/README.md

 ```
 Works only for Current Video you are viewing on pluralsight video page.
 Make sure only current Module is expanded in Sidebar of Pluralsight Player.

-This will save url to txt file with Filename in format "CourseName_ModuleName_ClipName".txt
+This will save url to csv file with Filename in format "CourseName_ModuleName_ClipName".csv and content in
+"CourseName,ModuleNumber,ModuleName,ClipNumber,ClipName,ClipURL" format.

 Later you can download video with your favourite downloader ( eg: curl or wget)